Selection dynamics for deep neural networks: Back propagation and optimal control

 Note that the forward evolution for $f^*$ and the backward evolution for the co-state $r^*$ are now coupled in a highly nonlinear way through the optimal controls $(a^*, b^*)$.
-Existence and uniqueness issues for this initial-terminal value problem will be the subject of future work.
+Existence and uniqueness issues for this highly nonlinear initial-terminal value problem will be the subject of future work.

-Also note that the Maximum Principle does not give any information on optimality if the state $\tilde f$ is reachable by a bounded control in $K_A$.
-In this case $max I=0$ and the optimal control has to be computed as in Section \ref{sec4.1}.
+In particular we remark that the Pontryagin Maximum Principle does not give any information on optimality if the state $\tilde f$ is reachable by a control in $K_A$.
+In this case $r^*=0, max I=0$ and the optimal control has to be computed as in Section \ref{sec4.1}.

 \begin{rem} For the network loss function of the classification problem

 with

 the only modification again is the terminal value of the co-state,